-If you're looking for a lotion that is a little bit thinner than a whipped body butter you're probably going to want to look for a shea butter lotion versus a cocoa butter lotion recipe.
-Cocoa butter will provide a thicker consistency than shea butter.
+If you're looking for a DIY cocoa butter lotion that is a little bit thinner than a whipped body butter you're probably going to want to look for a shea butter versus a cocoa butter lotion recipe.
+The latter will provide a thicker consistency than shea butter.

 The video above is a great basic DIY lotion that uses shea butter instead.

 We wrote an entire post on why cocoa butter is amazing for your skin.
-We just wanted to highlight a few points which might convince you it's time to start whipping up some DIY cocoa butter balms and lotions.
+We just wanted to highlight a few points which might convince you it's time to start whipping up some DIY cocoa butter lotions and balms.

-Cocoa butter’s hydrating properties extend past just the first layer of your skin.
-Many lotions on the market are made with chemicals that sit directly on the top layer of your skin, providing you with short-term superficial relief but not targeting the actual problem of dry skin.
-Cocoa butter manages to get to the second layer of your skin, providing your skin with long-lasting nourishment.
+This product's hydrating properties extend past just the first layer of your skin.
+Many cocoa butter lotions on the market are made with chemicals that sit directly on the top layer of your skin, providing you with short-term superficial relief but not targeting the actual problem of dry skin.
+This organic butter manages to get to the second layer of your skin, providing your skin with long-lasting nourishment.

 The lotion is also packed full of natural antioxidants and vitamins like Vitamin E, which is one of the most powerful antioxidants found in nature.
 Antioxidants help your body fight off free radicals, the cancer-causing cells that sometimes pop up in your body due to environmental toxins.

-By slathering your skin with cocoa butter lotion, you’re not only helping keep stretch marks at at bay and diminishing scars and wrinkles, you’re also protecting yourself against major disease!
+By slathering your skin with cocoa butter lotion, you’re not only helping keep stretch marks at bay and diminishing scars and wrinkles, but you’re also protecting yourself against the major disease!

-Pregnant woman swear by cocoa butter as their saving grace during those nine months when their bellies get bigger and those inevitable stretch marks appear.
-Using cocoa butter for stretch marks is a natural, safe and relaxing way to keep those scars at bay.
+Pregnant women swear by cocoa butter as their saving grace during those nine months when their bellies get bigger and those inevitable stretch marks appear.
+Using this natural product for stretch marks is a natural, safe and relaxing way to keep those scars at bay.

-Basically, when you’re getting out of the shower and breaking out the cocoa butter, you’re coating yourself in lots of feel-good vibes!
+Basically, when you’re getting out of the shower and breaking out this butter, you’re coating yourself in lots of feel-good vibes!

 Making yourself a cocoa butter body balm is a fun, inexpensive and completely natural way to keep your skin healthy in the winter.
-And actually - cocoa butter creams are also incredibly popular in the summertime; it’s an ingredient found in most tanning oils, though we must suggest all-natural sunscreen rather than tanning oil! :)
+And actually - the creams made from it are also incredibly popular in the summertime; it’s an ingredient found in most tanning oils, though we must suggest all-natural sunscreen rather than tanning oil! :)

 Adobe Stock // iprachenko